em/gcanvas/readme.md

 * `peck`: Length of each peck. (default: ctx.toolDiameter)

 ##### `ctx.lathe(x, y, attack, pitch, ccw)`
 Turning, boring, and facing by controlling XYA to remove the current path as if it were the cross section of a cylinder centered about (0,0).
-The path is clipped to the bottom right quadrant.
+The path is clipped to the bottom right quadrant (x > 0 and y > 0).

 * `attack`: 'inner', 'outer', or 'face'
             Use inner for boring, and outer for turning.